 The School of Education promotes the following core values in their collegial interactions to ensure that program graduates exhibit:

-- Intellectual vitality: Professional educators examine diverse perspectives, engage in research and scholarship, contribute to knowledge and practice, and apply innovations in technology.
+- Intellectual vitality: Professional educators employ diverse perspectives, engage in research and scholarship, build knowledge and practice, and apply innovative technologies.

-- Collaborative spirit: Professional educators generate, welcome and support the collaborative relationships and partnerships that enrich people’s lives.
+- Collaborative spirit: Professional educators generate, welcome, and support collaborative relationships and partnerships to enrich people’s lives.

-- Inclusiveness and equity: Professional educators create and advocate for learning communities that advance knowledge and ensure the development, support and inclusion of people’s abilities, values, ideas, languages and expressions.
+- Inclusiveness and equity: Professional educators advocate for and create learning communities that advance knowledge and ensure the development, support, and inclusion of people’s abilities, values, ideas, languages, and expressions.

-Once admitted, students work with an academic advisor to develop a graduate studies plan with each candidate based upon transfer credits, program requirements, professional interests and elective courses.
+Interested individuals must apply for admission to the University of Alaska Anchorage (UAA) and to the School of Education.
+Students are formally admitted to an appropriate program based on multiple criteria, including their ability to positively contribute to educational professions.
+Once admitted, students work with an academic advisor to develop a graduate studies plan with each candidate based on transfer credits, program requirements, professional interests, and elective courses.
 The program may or may not include certification or endorsement requirements.

 Master of Education